DanEscher98/StudyNotes/docs/Web3/web3-proof_of_x.md

 $$C_\text{PoW}: H(\text{block}, n) < T$$

+## Proof of Stake

-- `Proof of Stake`: its condition $C$ is based on ownership of stake in the network.
+Its condition $C$ is based on ownership of stake in the network.
 To being eligible to be selected as a validator, participants must own a stake $S_p$ that is higher than some threshold $S_\text{min}$.
 By tying validation rights to economic stake, `PoS` incentivizes good behavior by